-These reports will request information about the status of your grant in terms of the purchase of equipment and services, as well as general information about your department.
+These reports will request information about the status of your grant in terms of the purchase of equipment and services and hiring of personnel, as well as general information about your department.

 Do we need to request a progress report?